 - 1. Raise the alarm by warning people in the vicinity and activating a manual fire alarm. - 2.
-Check for people in the area and if possible, close doors between you and the fire. - 3.
-Only attempt to extinguish a fire if safe to do so and you know how. - 4.
-Summon the Fire Service by phoning 111 as soon as practicable.
+Check for people in the area and if possible, close doors between you and the fire. - Only attempt to extinguish a fire if safe to do so and you know how. - Summon the Fire Service by dialling 111 as soon as practicable.
 Inform them of the street address and building details.
 Do not hang up until they have all required information. - 5.
-If the fire is uncontrollable, evacuate immediately via the nearest indicated EXIT. - Report to Fire Service and/or building warden and inform Security on 966 (internal phone) or 0800 373 7550 (mobile phone). - Go to the nearest safe place outside the building.
-Remain clear of Fire Service vehicles, road traffic and hazardous storage areas. - Follow the instructions of building and floor wardens and Emergency Services at all times.
+If the fire is uncontrollable, evacuate immediately via the nearest indicated EXIT. - Report to the evacuation point and inform the building warden of the location of the fire.
+If there are no wardens, inform Security on 966 (internal phone) or 0800 373 7550 (if using a mobile phone). - 7.
+Follow the instructions of building and floor wardens and Emergency Services at all times.